iRedlon/jparty/documentation/overview.md

 ## Buzz Tossup
 - A new feature in jparty is a catchup mechanic intended to handle "buzz tossups" in a more even way
 - A "buzz tossup" is a situation where multiple people buzz in for a clue at around the same moment.
 In a real trivia competition, it's just a matter of speed but there's no guarantee in network speed between different player devices.
-Thus we shouldn't give the buzz to the first player that the server hears from
+Thus it's unfair give the buzz to the first player that the server hears from
-- The solution is to add a small delay (less than a second) when the initial player buzzes in, creating a window where other players may still buzz in.
+- The solution is to add a small delay (less than a second) when an initial player buzzes in, creating a window where other players may still buzz in.
 Once this window closes, the buzz is granted to a player based on a weighted random selection
 - This weight representing win likelihood is the crux of the catchup mechanic.
 All players start with an equal weight of 1.
 Winning a buzz tossup halves a player's weight, while lossing a buzz tossup doubles their weight.
 Thus everyone should win around the same number of buzz tossups
 - This delay is somewhat annoying in that it's not as responsive as other user inputs in the game.
 I think it's a neccessary evil though, so to lessen the blow: the delay timer for each clue is divided by its clue dificulty.
 That is to say that a very easy clue will use the full 750ms, while a very difficult one will only have a 150ms delay
 - This is because easier clues are more likely to result in a buzz tossup where multiple players know the answer